 Every time you pick up a prescription from your local pharmacy, you probably see a number of people in white coats working behind the counter.
 At least one of those folks is a pharmacist, an expert in pharmaceutical drugs who holds a professional doctorate and has passed multiple licensing exams.

 But most of the people behind the drug counter are pharmacy technicians, professionals who are trained specifically to assist pharmacists with the many ongoing tasks it takes to run the business.

-Though the tasks needed by every pharmacy are generally similar, pharm techs may perform them in varied settings from retail environments where they interact with the public constantly to closed-door environments where they have no direct interaction with customers at all.
+Though the tasks needed by every pharmacy are generally similar, pharm techs may perform them in varied settings from retail environments where they interact with the public, to closed-door environments where they have no direct interaction with customers at all.
 There’s a little something for everyone who aspires to build a career as a pharmacy technician.

 About half of all pharm techs work in retail pharmacies and drug store settings, while 10% work in general merchandise stores, and 8% work in grocery stores, according to the U.S. Department of Labor Bureau of Labor Statistics.* In these environments, pharmacy technicians work under the direct supervision of a pharmacist to handle a number of important tasks, including:

 Retail pharmacy technicians may work full time or part time during regular daytime shifts, fill-in or temporary shifts, and even overnight shifts at 24-hour pharmacies.
 According to the Bureau of Labor Statistics, the median salary for retail pharm techs in 2021 was $35,940.*